Self-managed Home Care Packages Explained

 Every Home Care Package requires at least one care manager to oversee the use of the funds.
 The care manager can be your provider (in a fully managed plan), you (in a self-managed plan), or a partnership between you and your provider (in a partly self-managed plan).
 You can also appoint a friend or relative as your care manager.

-Not all providers offer self-management, so if that’s important to you, you’ll need to choose a provider who offers the options you want.
+Not all providers offer self-managed home care packages, so if that’s important to you, you’ll need to choose a provider who offers the options you want.
 You have the right to choose how involved you want to be in managing your care.
 You can decide which aspects of your care you want to manage and which aspects you want your provider to handle.
 Self-management doesn’t have to be all or nothing; you have a choice about how much you want to do.

 It’s important to know that even if you choose self-management, your provider is still required to offer you resources and support for the administrative aspects of your package.
 Self-management doesn’t mean doing all the work alone; it just means having more autonomy, control, and responsibility for each aspect of your care.